-HOW SATAN TEMPTED JESUS

-1 John 2:15-17 Lust of the Flesh Lust of the Eyes Pride of Life Matt.
-4:1-11 Stones to Bread Glory of Kingdoms Prove Deity with a Miracle
+HOW SATAN TEMPTED JESUS I John 2:15-17 Matt.
+4:1-11 Lust of the Flesh Stones to Bread Lust of the Eyes Glory of Kingdoms Pride of Life Prove Deity with a Miracle

 Jesus' victory over Satan in the wilderness was not the last time the two would engage in spiritual conflict.
 Later, Satan would use a natural storm and even one of Jesus' closest disciples to attempt to destroy or sidetrack Jesus from His messianic work.
 Ultimately, the Cross itself was Jesus' most intense battle with Satan.
 But at the beginning of His ministry, in the wilderness, He overcame Satan and his attack at its most basic level, the temptation to do wrong.
 In at least one sense, Jesus' victory over Satan in the wilderness marked the beginning of the end for that fallen angel.